soyart/notes/pages/Nix.md

 				  ```
 				- The resulting string is the file system path where the build result of that derivation will end up.
 				- A derivation’s output path is fully determined by its inputs, which in this case come from *some* version of `<nixpkgs>` (hence `-nix-2.11.0` suffix of the filename)
-		- ## Built derivations
+		- ### Build result content
-			- When built, a derivation is saved to Nix store and referenced by its hashy path
+			- When called, a derivation output is saved to Nix store and referenced by its hashy path
 			- > Everything inside the Nix store is immutable
-			- Let's use a derivation of `bash` as example:
+			- Let's use an output from a `bash` derivation of as example:
 			- ```nix
 			   /nix/store/s4zia7hhqkin1di0f187b79sa2srhv6k-bash-4.2-p45
 			  ```
 			- The Nix store path above contains `/bin/bash`.
-			- When this drv is enabled, **Nix will arrange the environment such that the `/bin/bash` points to some `bash` binary in `/nix/store/s4zia7hhqkin1di0f187b79sa2srhv6k-bash-4.2-p45`**.
+			- When used, **Nix will arrange the environment such that the `/bin/bash` points to some `bash` binary in `/nix/store/s4zia7hhqkin1di0f187b79sa2srhv6k-bash-4.2-p45`**.
-			- The drv does not contains all dependencies, for example, `libc`
+			- The output does not contains all dependencies, for example, `libc`
-			- This is because these other drvs are also built and stored in Nix store
+			- This is because these other dependencies live elsewhere in the Nix store
 			- ```sh
 			  $ ldd  `which bash`
 			  libc.so.6 => /nix/store/94n64qy99ja0vgbkf675nyk39g9b978n-glibc-2.19/lib/libc.so.6
 			  ```
-			- We can see that our *current* `bash` finds libc from another drv: `/nix/store/94n64qy99ja0vgbkf675nyk39g9b978n-glibc-2.19/lib/libc.so.6 `
+			- We can see that our *current* `bash` finds libc from another package: `/nix/store/94n64qy99ja0vgbkf675nyk39g9b978n-glibc-2.19/lib/libc.so.6 `
-			- This is because when we built the bash drv, it was built against this libc drv.
+			- This is because when we built the bash drv, it was linked against some libc drv that produced the above libc output.
 	- ## Simple GNU hello from FTP
 	  id:: 660d068e-e0b8-48a4-977f-0b0ed5a3641b
 		- Let's start with a skeleton code which produces nothing: